bradleyeckert/hermes/docs/mole.md

 Specifics are outside the scope of `mole`, but keys are expected to be signed with a 16-byte HMAC.
 The key set is 64 bytes total:
-32 bytes for the encryption key, 16 bytes for the HMAC key, and 16 bytes for the key-set HMAC.
+32 bytes for the user passcode, 16 bytes for the admin passcode, and 16 bytes for the key-set HMAC.
 The key-set is signed by the HMAC key and a master key `HERMES_KEY_HASH_KEY`.
-Such HMAC checking is not necessary.
-If an attacker could program a new key, it would only brick the port.
+Such HMAC checking is not very useful - if an attacker could program a new key, it would only brick the port.

 The `int moleReKey(port_ctx *ctx, const uint8_t *key)` function sends a message with